fjdu/myRadex/README.md

 **What's new**

 - 2021-11-25: Instead of being calculated from the energy levels, now the frequencies in the input file will be used by default.
-Also the energy level numbers will not subtracted by 1 by default.
+Also the energy level numbers will not be subtracted by 1 by default.
 For backward compatibility, two Boolean options are added: `recalculateFreqWithEupElow` and `iLevel_subtract_one` (both are `False` by default).
 - 2020-04-05: A function for calculating critical densities of all the transitions of a molecule is included.

 ---